roeme/shgit/doc/options.md

 * `trunc-symbol` (String, Default "…"):

-    Truncation character to be used for working directory display.
+    Truncation character to be used for working directory display when 'prompt-command-mode' is set to "override".

 * `prompt-command-mode` (Enum, Default "override"):